Our

 - Dates: 2024-2025

-- Project Description: The Michigan Literacy Leader Network (LLN) is a model that supports organization-wide literacy improvements based on practices that build collective capacity for continuous improvement aligned with the Literacy Essentials.
+- Project Description: This evaluation aims to determine the impacts of LLN and provide guidance for enhancing its implementation.
 The model uses a process based on four components (Asset-based Needs Assessment, Leadership Coaching, Inquiry-based Professional Learning, and Implementation Support and Monitoring) rooted in a deep understanding of literacy and a systems approach to capacity building, coherence, and change.